dree-max/Predictive-Modelling-of-Customer-Bookings/README.md

 # Predictive Modelling of Customer Bookings

-A comprehensive machine learning project focused on predicting customer booking behavior using advanced data analytics and predictive modeling techniques.
+A machine learning project focused on predicting customer booking behavior using advanced data analytics and predictive modeling techniques.

 ## Project Overview